joseph-el/cpp-modules/readme.md

 ## Resources

-Certainly!
 Here are some recommended resources for further learning and reference materials on the C++ concepts covered in the modules:

 1. Namespaces, Classes, Member Functions, stdio Streams, Initialization Lists, Static, Const:
    - [C++ Reference](https://en.cppreference.com/w/)